 Conveyancing is an extremely competitive business.
 Many quotes are designed to make you believe that they are cheaper than they really are.
 Accurate conveyancing quotes have two parts to them.

 - The Solicitors Legal Fee or Base Legal Fee - This is to cover the time the solicitor spends on your transaction.
-It’s rare for solicitors to charge on a fixed fee basis.
-The most common way they charge is on a scale that links their payment to the value of the property that you are selling.
+It’s rare for solicitors to charge on a fixed cost basis.
+The most common way they charge is on a scale that links their payment to the value of the home that you are selling.
 Sometimes they may charge by the hour.
 You should avoid by the hour pricing if you want to be charged a fair price for this service.
-Conveyancing services can take up to 3 months to complete, so the costs will add up very quickly.
+Conveyancing services can take up to 3 months to complete, so the charges will add up very quickly.

 How much are Conveyancing Fees for Selling?